 \begin{claim} If there is a $5$-$6$ edge in $G$, then $e(G)\leq \frac{5}{2}n-2.$ \end{claim} \begin{proof} Let $xy$ be a $5$-$6$ edge in $G$.
-There are $4$ triangles sitting on the edge $xy$, see Figure \ref{6-5 case}.
-Let $a,b,c$ and $d$ be vertices in $G$ which are adjacent to both $x$ and $y$.
-Let $e$ be a vertex adjacent to $y$ but not adjacent to $x$.
-Denote $S_1=\{a,b,c,d\}$ and $H=\{x,y,a,b,c,d,e\}$.
+Since $G$ is an $S_{3,3}$-free plane graph, $xy$ must be contained in $4$ triangles, see Figure \ref{6-5 case}.
+Let $a,b,c$ and $d$ be the vertices in $G$ which are adjacent to both $x$ and $y$.
+Let $e$ be the vertex adjacent to $y$ but not adjacent to $x$.
+Let $S_1=\{a,b,c,d\}$ and $H=\{x,y,a,b,c,d,e\}$.
 Delete the vertices in $H$.
-Any vertex in $S_1$ can have at most $1$ outer edge.
-If there is an edge joining vertices inside $S_1$, say $ab$.
-Similarly, as before, the vertices $a$ and $b$ cannot have outer edges.
-We further distinguish the cases based on the number of inner edges from $e$ as follows: \begin{enumerate} \item \textbf{The vertex $e$ has no neighbors in $S_1$}, see Figure \ref{6-5 case}(i).
-Clearly, $e$ can have $2$ outer edges.
-If there is no edge between the vertices in $S_1$, deleting all vertices in $H$, we deleted at most $10+2_{\text{out of e}}+4_{\text{out of $S_1$}}=16$ edges.
-Suppose $a$ and $b$ are adjacent.
-Recall, both vertices $a$ and $b$ cannot have an outer edge.
-Similarly, for the other edges in $S_1$, both the vertices cannot have an outer edge then.
-If there are edges between the vertices in $S_1$, the number of edges deleted is at most $10+2_{\text{out of e}}+3_{\big(\text{in $S_1$}+\text{out of $S_1$}\big)}=15$.
+Any vertex in $S_1$ can have at most $1$ neighbor in $V(G)\backslash H$.
+If there is an edge joining any two vertices in $S_1$, say $ab$.
+Similarly, as before, the vertices $a$ and $b$ cannot have a neighbor in $V(G)\backslash H$.
+We further distinguish the cases based on the number of edges from $e$ as follows: \begin{enumerate} \item \textbf{The vertex $e$ has no neighbors in $S_1$}, see Figure \ref{6-5 case}(i).
+Clearly, the vertex $e$ can have at most $2$ neighbors in $V(G)\backslash H$.
+If there are no edges between the vertices in $S_1$, we deleted at most $10+2+4=16$ edges.
+If there is an edge joining any two vertices in $S_1$, the number of edges deleted is at most $10+2+3=15$.

-\item \textbf{The vertex $e$ has one neighbor in $S_1$.} Without loss of generality, let $e$ and $a$ be adjacent, see Figure \ref{6-5 case}(ii).
-The vertex $e$ can have only one outer edge.
-If the vertex $a$ has an outer edge, we have an $S_{3,3}$ with $xa$ as the backbone.
-If there is no edge between the vertices in $S_1$, deleting the vertices in $H$, we have deleted at most $11+3_{\text{out of $S_1$}}+1_{\text{out of $e$}}=15$ edges.
-Suppose $a$ and $b$ are adjacent, then $b$ cannot have an outer edge.
-Similarly, for the edges in $S_1$, both the vertices cannot have an outer edge.
-If there are edges between the vertices in $S_1$, the number of edges deleted is at most $11+3_{\big(\text{in $S_1$}+\text{out of $S_1$}\big)}+1_{\text{out of $e$}}=15$.
+\item \textbf{The vertex $e$ has one neighbor in $S_1$.} Without loss of generality, suppose $a$ is the neighbor of $e$, see Figure \ref{6-5 case}(ii).
+The vertex $e$ can have at most one neighbor in $V(G)\backslash H$.
+If the vertex $a$ has a neighbor in $V(G)\backslash H$, we have an $S_{3,3}$ with $xa$ as the backbone.
+If there are no edges between the vertices in $S_1$, we have deleted at most $11+3+1=15$ edges.
+If there is an edge joining any two vertices in $S_1$, the number of edges deleted is at most $11+3+1=15$.